iancollington/iancollington/README.md

 ### I am Ian Collington.
 A contract full-stack Java developer with twenty years experience.

-You'll find some random repositories here, some of which suport my blog posts but I also have two other organisations for two projects; [bootifulmicropizza](https://github.com/bootifulmicropizza) and [serverlesspizza](https://github.com/serverlesspizza).
+You'll find some random repositories here, some of which support my blog posts but I also have two other organisations for two projects; [bootifulmicropizza](https://github.com/bootifulmicropizza) and [serverlesspizza](https://github.com/serverlesspizza).

 Activity has slowed somewhat since having a baby daughter in November 2020.